What tent and gear to pack for a long-distance long term trip?

 EXPED SynMat UL 7 is designed for the ultralight backpacker, cyclist, traveler or anyone who needs sleeping comfort and warmth with a minimum of weight and bulk.
 Kaj shows us the details.

-The mummy style sleeping of a sleeping bag is to say the least claustrophobic.
-We have found the lightweight sleeping bags that can be completely zipp open to be used as a blanket better.
+The mummy-style sleeping of a sleeping bag is to say the least claustrophobic.
+We have found the lightweight sleeping bags that can be completely zipped open to be used as a blanket better.
 Why a sleeping bag?
 The inners used in sleeping bags can be compressed for saving space and it offers superior insulation compared to just blankets.
 Then we also use a thin fleece blanket on top of the sleeping pad or camp sleeper.
-It means we use one sleeping bag instead of 2 and one blanket instead of 2 which is a great benefit to weight and space saving.
+It means we use one sleeping bag instead of 2 and one blanket instead of 2 which is a great benefit to weight and space-saving.

 Easy, use your clothes inside the roll bag, or take a normal polyester fibre filled pillow and cut it in two.
-Sow up the end and the half pint size pillow can be stuffed in a carry bag just bigger than a mans fist.
-This pooratech solution also makes for a much better sleep than the travel pillows from some famous brands.
+Sow up the end and the half-pint size pillow can be stuffed in a carry bag just bigger than a man’s fist.
+This poor tech solution also makes for a night of much better sleep than the travel pillows from some famous brands.

 - Keeps moisture off of you from below and aids with insulation.